 Overall Star Rating

-The overall rating is based on a provider’s performance across the 4 key areas of Compliance, Quality Measures, Residents’ Experience, and Staffing.
-The table below shows the weighting of each subcategory and how that calculation was made.
+The Overall rating is based on a provider’s performance across the 4 key areas of Residents’ Experience, Compliance, Staffing and Quality Measures.
+The table below shows the weighting of each subcategory towards the Overall Star Ratings and how that calculation was made.

 ---|---|---|---|---|